FlorianZahn/FlorianZahn.github.io/README.md

 ## Deploy Instructions

-1. Build and push the project to gh-pages branch
+1. Build the project and push to the gh-pages branch

     ```bash
     npm run deploy